plataplomo/hummingbot/workflow/django_fastapi_refactor/02_minimal_architecture_design.md

 # Minimal Architecture Design: Adapter Pattern Strategy

-## Overview
+## Overview (Updated June 2025)

 This document outlines the minimal architecture that preserves all existing CyberDeltaEngine components while adding modern interfaces through the adapter pattern.
-The core principle is **wrapping, not replacing** your proven trading infrastructure.
+The core principle is **wrapping, not replacing** your production-ready trading infrastructure that now includes sophisticated features like auto-lending detection, margin/collateral support, and comprehensive testing.
+The architecture supports an 8-9 week migration timeline with a 2-person team.

 ## Architecture Philosophy